dreamerslab/node.inflection/Readme.md

 ### inflection.dasherize( str );

-This function adds dasherization support to every String object.
+This function replaces underscores with dashes in the string.

 #### Arguments